The Complete Guide to Remote Podcast Recording

 The first step is to podcast in these simple ways:

-• Decide the remote recording method that suits your needs
+• Choose the remote recording method that best suits your needs.

-• Coordinate with your guests (or co-hosts) and agree on a convenient online podcast recording time
+• Coordinate with your guests or co-hosts to agree on a convenient time for an online podcast recording.

 2. Prep Your Recording Gear